pipeops-dev/pipeops-docs/docs/Integrations/aws-on-pipeops.md

 5. After filling out the form, click on the "Add" button.
 A spinner loads, enabling the "Authorize IAM" button.

 6. Click on the "Authorize IAM" button.
-It should open a new tab to the right, opening a "Create Stacks" page on your AWS account which would need you to acknowledge "that AWS CloudFormation might create IAM resources with customised names" on the bottom of the page.
+It should open a "Create Stacks" page in a new tab in your AWS account, which will prompt you to acknowledge "that AWS CloudFormation might create IAM resources with customised names" on the bottom of the page.

-Then click on the "Create stack" button at the bottom right of the page.
+Click on the "Create stack" button at the bottom right of the page.

 ![PipeOps AWS Create Cloud Formation Stacks Page](https://pub-950943fa1bc54978bed46ef104f9d81a.r2.dev/PipeOpsAWSCreateStacksPage.png)